Summer-like conditions with record temperatures lead to first Wisconsin tornado in February

-EVANSVILLE, Wis. — (AP) — The first tornado ever recorded in Wisconsin in the usually frigid month of February came on a day that broke records for warmth, setting up the perfect scenario for the type of severe weather normally seen in the late spring and summer.
+EVANSVILLE, Wis. — (AP) — The first tornado ever recorded in Wisconsin in the usually frigid month of February that tore through mostly rural areas came on a day that broke records for warmth, setting up the perfect scenario for the type of severe weather normally seen in the late spring and summer.

+The storms left a swath of destruction that included dead and missing cows, roofs blown off of homes, destroyed storage sheds and barns, trashed vehicles and shattered windows.

 At least one tornado was confirmed south of Madison and the National Weather Service was investigating reports of several more spawned from storms that swept across the southeastern part of the state around 5:30 p.m. on Thursday, said meteorologist Taylor Patterson.

-“There wasn't anything inherently unusual about any of these storms when you compare them to other types of severe events we see during the summer and spring," Patterson said Friday.
-“It’s just unusual in the sense that it doesn’t normally happen in February.”
+Outside, the tornado had turned the farm’s 103-year-old barn to rubble and strewn debris across the fields for hundreds of yards.
+He said Friday morning that he found one his cows dead in the barn and 10 more were missing.

+Artis appeared to be in shock, wandering around the farm as a small army of neighbors pulled up offering to help him find his cattle.
+At one point, he threw up his hands and walked away, saying: “I don’t know.”

-Hunter Oller, 20, of Broadhead, Wisconsin, and his friend were out fishing when the storm rolled in.
+Hunter Oller of Brodhead, Wisconsin, and his friend were out fishing when the storm rolled in.
 They started to drive home but pulled over in the Town of Magnolia where they spotted two partially formed tornadoes and one tornado that seemed to touch the ground.
-Oller pulled out his cellphone.
+Oller, 20, pulled out his cellphone.

 Winter tornadoes are almost unheard of, especially in northern states.

-Note: This story has been corrected to show the city where Oller lives is called Brodhead, not Broadhead.